Half Naked & Almost Famous

 Half Naked & Almost Famous is the major label debut extended play (EP) by American rapper Machine Gun Kelly.
 It was released on March 20, 2012, under Bad Boy and Interscope Records.

 Critical reception

-David Jeffries of AllMusic described it as "one well-rounded EP", additionally adding, "Half Naked & Almost Famous is a desirable, quick glimpse of a scrappy mixtape maven successfully going legit."
-Jesse Fairfax of HipHopDX said, "Where previously unaware newcomers could find themselves awestruck by Machine Gun Kelly's star power, Half Naked & Almost Famous comes as no surprise to the Cleveland native's already accrued widespread loyalists.
+David Jeffries of AllMusic described Half Naked & Almost Famous as "one well-rounded EP", additionally adding, "Half Naked & Almost Famous is a desirable, quick glimpse of a scrappy mixtape maven successfully going legit."
+Jesse Fairfax of HipHopDX said, "Half Naked & Almost Famous comes as no surprise to the Cleveland native's already accrued widespread loyalists.
 Despite maintenance of his undeniable following, MGK remains an enigma of sorts as he has yet to carve out a uniquely identifiable persona.
 With any hopes, gradual maturity will find his own voice flourishing as he takes a bit of creative license emulating his crunk influences at present."